 - Keep educational CDs in the car.
-Last year for Ella’s birthday, I bought a copy of Singin’ Smart, a CD I remembered from my own childhood.
+About five years ago, I bought a copy of Singin’ Smart, a CD I remembered from my own childhood.
 It has catchy tunes with the names of all the states, the state capitols, the U.S. presidents, the branches of government, the solar system, the major bones of the body, and more.
-I hadn’t listened to it in nearly twenty years, and yet immediately the songs came right back to me, word for word, (helped by the fact that I have sung the songs in my head hundreds of times over the years to come up with a capitol name or the order of certain presidents), and now even Ani can recite pretty much every state, without me making any effort at all.
+I hadn’t listened to it in nearly twenty years, and yet immediately the songs came right back to me, word for word, (helped by the fact that I have sung the songs in my head hundreds of times over the years to come up with a state capitol name or the order of certain presidents), and now my girls know pretty much all of them, without me making any effort at all.
 Bart tends to NOT be impressed by these kinds of songs, but after a few listens he said, “These are actually very catchy tunes.”
 Makes hitting every stoplight on the way to the grocery store a little more bearable.

 - Keep a map visible.
 I grew up totally solid on my U.S. geography and pretty strong on Central and South American geography, but I’ll admit that my European and Middle Eastern geography is considerably more shaky (okay, more than shaky).
 Whether it’s on the wall or on plastic-coated placemats, it’s nice to be able to point out locations around the world as you talk about them, whether they come up when you’re talking about world events or planning a vacation.

-As always, if you have other suggestions for how to make learning a natural part of your family environment, I’d love to hear them – I’m always amazed at how many good ideas there are out there.
+As always, if you have other suggestions for how to make daily learning a natural part of your family environment, I’d love to hear them!